 After their lunch, Dean and Angel decided to visit Dean’s home.
 To Angel, his house was like her own having spent so many days and the nights there with Dean and his sister Cathy.
 Dean’s mother kindly took care of Angel while Lynh worked at the restaurant until she could afford to hire a baby sitter.

 When they entered the home, they found Dean’s father, Sam, sleeping on the couch.
-As Dean and Angel quietly walked through the living room to go to the Short Story 6.1kitchen table, Sam woke up briefly and asked Dean to bring him a blanket from the closet.
+As Dean and Angel quietly walked through the living room to go to the kitchen table, Sam woke up briefly and asked Dean to bring him a blanket from the closet.
 Dean went to the linen closet and brought one to him.
 Angel helped Dean to unfold the blanket and she draped it carefully over Sam.

 “Hi Mr. Lee,” Angel whispered.